Table of Contents

 - Warning signs: If an owner prominently displays a warning sign on their property, such as “Beware of Dog,” they may avoid liability for a bite that occurs there (although this defense does not apply if the victim was a child under the age of six).

 The concept of comparative negligence may apply in some cases.
-What this means is that even in situations where a dog owner might not be fully liable—for example, if the victim provoked the dog by yelling at it or its owner before it attacked—the victim can still file a lawsuit, however, their compensation may be reduced.
+What this means is that even in situations where a dog owner might not be fully liable (like where the victim provoked the dog by yelling at it or its owner before it attacked), the injured party can still file a lawsuit.
+However, their injury compensation may be reduced.

 How Bad Does a Bite Have to Be to Consider Legal Action?

 Florida law does not set a minimum injury threshold for dog bites.
 There is no hard rule about how severe a bite must be before you can consider a lawsuit.
+However, victims may pursue legal action if dog bites lead to severe injuries, serious injuries such as lacerations, muscle tears, or scarring, or psychological injuries, including emotional trauma.
 What matters is whether the bite caused losses the law recognizes and occurred while you were lawfully present.

 In practice, it’s a good idea to reach out to a Florida dog bite lawyer if you received medical treatment, have ongoing pain or swelling, developed an infection, experienced scarring or disfigurement, missed work, or face emotional distress that requires therapy.
-Even injuries that initially seem minor can have lingering effects, and a lawyer can help determine whether your situation is likely to support a lawsuit.
+Even injuries that initially seem minor can have lingering effects, and a dog bite injury attorney can help determine whether your situation is likely to support a lawsuit.
+Most attorneys offer a free case evaluation or free legal consultation to help you understand your options and potential for compensation.

 Even though Florida’s strict liability law makes it easier to pursue a dog bite claim, an attorney can still be crucial for protecting your rights and ensuring full compensation: